SERVIR-Amazonia/suriname-training/intro-gee-1/introduction.md

 Goals:

-"our mission is to organize the world's geospatial information and make it universally accessible and useful."
+"Our mission is to organize the world's geospatial information and make it universally accessible and useful."

-- Ease
+- Facilitate
-- Escalation, script compartment
+- Scalable, script sharing
 - Access to all

 Focused on current problems:

-- Size
+- Logging
 - Disasters
 - Climate change
 - Drought